1980 Avon Championships

 The 1980 Avon Championships were the ninth WTA Tour Championships, the annual tennis tournament for the best female tennis players on the 1980 WTA Tour.
-It was held in the week of 17 March 1980, in Madison Square Garden in New York City, United States.
+It was held in the week of 17 March 1980, in Madison Square Garden in New York City, New York.
 Second-seeded Tracy Austin won the singles title and earner $100,000 first-prize money.